priv-kweihmann/meta-rubygems/README.md

 ## Support

 This layer is a rolling release.
-Integration is continuously checked against the HEAD of the corresponding poky layer.
+Integration is continuously checked against the respective [revisions](#tested-revisions) of the corresponding layers.
 Don't expect tags or any kind of versioning.

 ### poky release mapping